Skip to content

 The app handles more than 30 file types: Photos, Messages, iMessage, WhatsApp, WeChat, Viber, Notes, Contacts, Call History, Calendar, Voicemail, Voice Memos, Safari history, Health, and a long tail of app-specific data.

 According to Tenorshare’s official UltData product page, the iOS module supports every iPhone from the 4S through the iPhone 15 series and every iPad released since 2014, on iOS 9 through iOS 17.
-Compatibility lags Apple by one to two iOS releases.
-We confirmed iOS 17.4 worked with the 9.x build on May 2, 2026; iOS 18 betas weren’t yet supported.
+Compatibility lags Apple by one to two iOS releases, so a brand-new iOS 18 beta may not be supported until Tenorshare ships an updated build.

 UltData doesn’t require a jailbreak.